 The FDA announced a Smith & Nephew recall of nearly 40,000 defective tibial baseplates in January 2010.
 An Alabama man filed a lawsuit against the manufacturer after receiving a knee replacement in 2008 which included a Journey tibial baseplate.
 The baseplate broke within 2 years of the replacement surgery.
 Now many other suits have followed against Smith & Nephew including one alleging that a lateral proximal tibia locking plate was defective and broke within 6 months of implantation and another case where Journey knee components completely failed within a year and a half, resulting in revision surgery.

 As the population ages, this is only going to get worse.
 There will be more and more joint replacement surgeries with orthopedic implants leading the way.
 We just have to hold the makers of knee replacements accountable.
 A starting point?
-Conducting properly designed clinical trials to determine safety and well-being of patients receiving these implants.
-This is critical step that needs to be taken to reduce the necessity for revision surgery and in turn alleviate the associated burden on the healthcare system.
+Conducting properly designed clinical trials to determine the safety and well-being of patients receiving these implants.
+This is a critical step that needs to be taken to reduce the necessity for revision surgery and in turn, alleviate the associated burden on the healthcare system.
 Will it happen?
 I think the question hinges on how successful these knee replacement lawsuits will be.
-Are we going to make these device makers make sure they get it right?The Future
+Are we going to make these device makers make sure they get it right?

 If you or a loved one has used these knee implants and experienced looseness, pain or discomfort from the implant, please call one of our knee replacement attorneys at 800-553-8082 or click here for a free no bligation consultation on your potential knee lawsuit.
-We get no fee unless we get a recovery for you.
+Our knee replacment attorneys get no fee unless we get a recovery for you.